 But when I bake or air fry the veggies, I add oil along with the spices to keep the veggies moist.
 However, you can also spray oil afterward.

 In Tex-Mex recipes, cumin powder is an essential flavor that makes it different in taste as well.
 To substitute smoked paprika you can add paprika + liquid smoke.
 The smoky flavor makes the veggies delicious.

 Heat oil in a pan.
 Add sliced peppers, onions and give a nice stir.
 You can also add some freshly minced garlic here for some extra garlic flavor.
 Saute for 2 minutes, till the veggies turn a little soft.
 Then add chopped tomatoes and saute for another 1 - 2 minutes.

 Now add the spice mix (sauce).
 Stir them to mix all spices with veggies.
 Cook for 2 minutes more on low flame so that vegetables absorb the flavor of the spices.
 Total time in this method is 6 -8 minutes approximately.

 Preheat the oven to 400F.
 Spread the veggies on the sheet pan.
 Drizzle the fajita sauce on the veggies.
 Mix them thoroughly.
 Let some extra sauce spread on the pan as it won't allow the veggie to dry up while being baked.
 Roast the veggies at 400 F for 20 minutes till the veggies are tender.
 If required, cook for another 5 minutes.

 This is my favorite way to make my fajita vegetables.
 The best part is you don't need to pay attention to the veggies.
 Set temperature and time.

 Heat oil in a pan.
 Add chopped onions, garlic and saute till translucent.
-Now add the beans and frozen corns followed by the spices.
-Add a little water (1 – 2 tbsp) to prevent the burning of spices.
+Now add the beans and frozen corn kernels followed by the spices.
+Add a little water (1 - 2 tbsp) to prevent the spices from burning.
 Saute for 2 minutes more.

 Assemble the vegan fajitas